mongodb/docs/source/includes/manpage-options-ssl.rst

    all logging and reporting output.

    .. versionchanged:: 2.4
-      :option:`--sslPEMKeyPassword` is only needed when th private key is encrypted.
+      :option:`--sslPEMKeyPassword` is only needed when the private key is encrypted.
 In earlier versions |binary-name| would require :option:`--sslPEMKeyPassword` whenever using
       :option:`--sslOnNormalPorts`, even when the private key was not